cloudfoundry/cf-k8s-networking/doc/architecture-decisions/0012-routecontroller-route-deletion-finalizer.md

 ## Consequences

 * We can meet our SLO of having 95% of route changes being reflected within 10 seconds when routes are deleted
+* Routes will fail to be deleted if there is no routecontroller available to resolve the finalizer
+  * As a result, cf-for-k8s will now delete the workload namespaces first when deleting a CF deeployment